Clubhouse: 5+1 secrets about the hottest social media audio-only app

 Yes, there are rooms where speakers do cold promos and want you to buy the book, the online course or the coaching session they offer.
 But there are also many rooms in which highly successful entrepreneurs, creators and mentors suggest valuable content and proven practices in a meaningful way.

 Tip: the basis for effective communication is to listen.
 Therefore, before you rush to go on stage, take your time to see how Clubhouse works and how you, your business/work or interests can benefit.
+The secret is to first build relationships, and then use the app to generate leads.
+Learn more about the secrets to building a Clubhouse app lead generation funnel.

 Networking is now audio.